-Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview which will involve a piece of writing.
+Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview which will involve a written task.
 If you’re entering through the Alternative Entry Scheme you’ll be sent details after your interview.

 UK: See fees section below

 Tuition fees for UK undergraduate students starting in 2022/23

 For UK full-time undergraduate students starting in 2022/23 the fee will be £9,250.
 The fee may increase in future years of your course in line with inflation and as permitted by law.
 Fees for UK undergraduate students are decided by the government and may vary if policy changes.

 Tuition fees for UK undergraduate students starting in 2023/24

 Tuition fees for UK full-time undergraduate students for 2023/24 have been agreed by the UK Government and will remain at the current fee level of £9,250.
 The fee may increase in future years of your course in line with inflation and as permitted by law.
 Fees for UK undergraduate students are decided by the government and may vary if policy changes.

 Tuition fees for international undergraduate students starting in 2023/24